jergason/mimeograph/README.md

    http://www.pythonware.com/products/pil/index.htm.
 3. Run `git clone git://github.com/jergason/mimeograph.git; cd mimeograph` to get the code and go into the mimeograph directory.
-4. Run `python manage.py syncdb`.
+4. Run `python manage.py syncdb`, and do not create a superuser or the fixtures will not load.
 This should automatically load the fixtures with some seed data.
+The superuser is `jergason` with a password of `password`
 5. Run it with `python manage.py runserver` and go to `http://localhost:8000` to check it out!